December 4, 2025

 Incorporate physical activities to exercise your bones and muscles

 Muscles are meant to move and joints need to be kept fluid in order to protect your lower back from spasms.
+Regular exercising helps strengthen muscles and prevent lower back spasms.
 With frequent practices, these adjustments will soon feel like second nature and can help you prevent spasms in the lower back.

 • Avoid bed rest after the first day of back pain.
 Bed rest helps relieve pain at first, but it can delay healing.
 Continued rest without activity can reduce muscle flexibility and cause stiffness.